tahopen/tdi-osgi-bridge/README.md

 ### Development
-Development of this project is active under the "future-develop" branch.
+Development of this project is active under the "main" branch.
 This branch will contain the source of the latest released version once available.

 #### Pre-requisites for building the project:
 * Maven, version 3+